-The number of employees at the companies in our 2021 peer group ranged from 132 to 758, with a median of 510 employees, and these companies had market capitalizations that ranged from approximately \$515 million to \$8.62 billion, with a median of approximately \$2.7 billion.
-Employee numbers were as of the most recently reported fiscal year-end prior to June 2020 and market capitalizations were the trailing twelve-month average as of June 1, 2020.
-The peer group was identified assuming an estimated 435 Company employees, and an estimated market capitalization for the Company of \$1.9 billion to \$2.5 billion (reflecting spot and trailing twelve-month average references, respectively, as of June 1, 2020).
+The number of employees at the companies in our 2023 peer group ranged from 145 to 1,172, with a median of 496 employees, and these companies had average market capitalizations that ranged from approximately \$521 million to \$6.7 billion, with a median of approximately \$2.7 billion.
+Employee numbers were as of the most recently reported fiscal year-end prior to June 2022 and market capitalizations were the trailing twelve-month average as of June 1, 2022.
+The peer group was identified assuming an estimated 613 Company employees, and an estimated market capitalization for the Company of \$2.1 billion to \$3 billion (reflecting spot and trailing twelve-month average references, respectively, as of June 1, 2022).
+Insmed was positioned at the 51st and 60th percentile, respectively, on spot and trailing twelve-month market capitalization and the 64th percentile on headcount.
+Given the timing of the analysis, the data considered by the Compensation Committee in 2022 to inform 2023 compensation decisions was largely reflective of 2021 practices as disclosed by peers during 2022.